What motivates you to succeed in life? If you’re sitting there, perplexed, keep reading.

 This is otherwise referred to as internal motivation, meaning that your behavior is driven by internal rewards.
 Hence, you do something because it feels good for you, regardless of what other people think.

 Self-mastery is a process of becoming.
 It’s not an end goal.
-Rather, it’s a life path.
+Rather, it’s a life path motivated by the opportunity to be your best self.

 In his book, Toward A Psychology of Being, Abraham Maslow talks about a powerful force within the human condition, which is a drive for growth.
 This force propels people forward towards wholeness of Self.